massimobonanni/CodemotionAzureWebinar/README.md

 # Feedback Manager for Codemotion Webinar

-This project is the demo proposed for the webinar (here add the link to the recording version of the webinar).
+This project is the demo proposed for the webinar ([Webinar](https://events.codemotion.com/webinars/costruisci-la-tua-prima-applicazione-web-su-azure)).

 It's a simple solution for entering textual feedback into a database with sentiment analysis.